 You can even make this ahead for on-the-go lunches if you'd like.
 You can eat it cold out of the fridge or warmed in a microwave.
 This is a very versatile make-ahead low-carb meal idea.

 To meal prep in advance, simply follow the directions above.
 Then let it cool and portion it out into your favorite meal prep containers.

-Your low carb pork egg roll in a bowl will keep for up to 5 days in the fridge as long as its stored in an airtight container.
+Your low-carb pork egg roll in a bowl will keep for up to 5 days in the fridge as long as it is stored in an airtight container.

 - 1 Pound Ground Pork or Pork Sausage